siya2910/JanMitra/README.md

 # AI Buddy for Students - Mental Wellness & Career Platform

 ## 🎓 Project Overview

-AI Buddy for Students is a comprehensive platform designed to support mental wellness and career guidance for students in Tier-2/Tier-3 cities across India.
+Study Buddy for Students is a comprehensive platform designed to support mental wellness and career guidance for students in All Over India.
 The platform combines empathetic AI chat support with personalized career roadmaps and wellness tools.

 ## ✨ Features